Top 10 TED Talks for Social Workers

 6. Emily Pilloton: Teaching Design for Change

 Pilloton used her design background to bring change and inspiration to a poverty ridden community in North Carolina.
 Social workers working in an educational or community setting understand the power of the public school system on a community and its members.
 Providing opportunities and a glimpse into the possibilities of a poverty free life worked wonders for the students involved in the project.
+Get into the spooky spirit with a wide selection of Halloween Masks, perfect for completing your costume and making a memorable impression this season!

 7. Nigel Marsh: How to Make Work-Life Balance Work